vivqu/vivqu.github.io/_posts/2023-04-30-app-approval-hell.md

 ---
-title: "The App Review Experience from Hell"
+title: "The app review experience from hell"
 subtitle: "Misadventures in working with Chrome extensions and Google OAuth"
 published: true
 source: false